krazykira/Twitter-Helper/README.md

 ```

-### Initializing Twitter Helper Singleton
+### Initializing Twitter Helper

-You can initialize the Twitter Helper singleton in either your Application class or in the start of your launch Activity.
+You can initialize the Twitter Helper in either your Application class or in the start of your launch Activity.
 ```sh
 TwitterHelper.initialize(TWITTER_CONSUMER_KEY, TWITTER_CONSUMER_SECRET);